 vision of an elevated and empowered teaching profession.

-The Vice President leads several functions key to the
+The Vice President leads several functions key to the organizations

-and adaptation of key strategies focused on:
+adaptation of key strategies focused on:

 - targeted marketing, messaging and broad communications;